data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **axis**: _int_

-    -  Axis used to compute the fast fourier transform.
+    -  Axis used to compute the Fourier transform.
 If it is not specified, the last axis is used.
 Default: `-1`.

 -   **norm**: _str_